iOmega8561/DcmVision/README.md

 ## Privacy

 DcmVision respects your privacy and does not collect, store, or transmit any personal information or user data.
-The application operates fully offline in a sandboxed environment, ensuring a secure, private learning experience.
+The application operates fully offline in a sandboxed environment.